mauromeneghello/bus-off-attack-countermeasures-simulator/README.md

 bus_off_attack_with_countermeasure2()
 ```

+**SIDE NOTE:**
+The execution of the attack with the second countermeasure enabled may end with some errors due to unexpected thread crashes.
+Although it does not look clean when this happens, you can still scroll back through the console output to see that the defense worked correctly.

+This issue occurs because the simulation uses multiple threads running concurrently.
+Even though the code successfully performs all the attack and defense steps, the threads sometimes terminate with exceptions once the attack finishes.

 ### Credits

 Developed as first project for the CyberPhysical and Iot Security Course - Master Degree in Cybersecurity - University of Padua, 2024–2025